In-App Purchasing with Playmaker

 The guide will cover the way to implement both:

-First of all out need to cover Google Play Setup, with is described here.
-After all done we can move to the integration.
+First of all, we need to cover Google Play Setup which is described here.
+After all is done, we can move to the integration.

 Note: I haven't used any global variable or events for this example.
 But you can feel free to use it on your own implementation to make it more elegant.

 Note: Inside Android Native Plugin the playmaker actions scripts can be found in the zip archive at: Assets/Extensions/AndroidNative/Addons/AndroidNativeActions.zip